National Science Bowl: Toss-ups

 Every match begins with a toss-up question.
 The moderator announces the subject of the question (see "Subject Areas" above), as well as its type (Multiple Choice or Short Answer).
 Once the moderator completes the reading of the question, students have 5 seconds to buzz in and give an answer.
 Students may buzz in at any time after the category has been read—there is no need to wait for the moderator to finish.
 However, there is a penalty for interrupting the moderator and giving an incorrect answer.
-Once a student from a team has buzzed in, that team may not buzz in again on that question.
-Conferring between members of a team is not allowed on toss-up questions; if conferring occurs on a question, the team is disallowed from answering that question.
-The rules regarding conferring are typically very strict: excessive noise, eye contact, or even noticeable shifts in position can be considered conferring, as they convey information to teammates.
+After buzzing in, a student must wait for an official to verbally recognize them by saying their designation; otherwise it is considered a blurt, resulting in the answer being ignored and the team being disqualified from answering the toss-up.
+Upon recognition, the student must give their response within a natural pause (up to 2 seconds); otherwise it is considered a stall and ruled incorrect.
+If a student buzzes in and answers incorrectly, that student's team may not buzz in again on that question, and the opposing team (if still eligible to answer) gets another 5 seconds to buzz in.
+Quiet nonverbal communication (e.g. in writing or by hand signals) among team members is allowed on toss-ups, but audible communication or mouthing words is not permitted and will disqualify the team from answering the toss-up.

 An answer given by a student is ruled correct or incorrect by the moderator.
 On short answer questions, if the answer given differs from the official one, the moderator uses his or her judgment to make a ruling (which is subject to a challenge by the competitors).
-On multiple choice questions, the answer given by the student is only correct if it matches the official answer exactly.
-Alternatively, the student may give the letter choice that corresponds to the correct answer.
-Although A, B, C, and D were once used as answer choice letters, W, X, Y, and Z are now favored due to a lower chance of confusion.
-On short answers, the answer does not have to exactly match the official answer, so any given answer that roughly means the same as the official answer is accepted.
+On multiple choice questions, students may give the letter answer (W, X, Y, or Z) or the verbal answer.
+A verbal answer on a multiple choice question is only correct if it matches the official answer exactly.
+However, when the choices are mathematical expressions that would be conventionally written in symbols, common alternate expressions of the answer shall be accepted.
+For example, “square root of 2” and “square root 2” would both be accepted.